bergesinstitute/graf-method/book-2-unit-7.md

 *Yo fui a una fiesta ayer a las cinco.* I went to a party yesterday at five.

-*Yo* *me fui de* *la fiesta ayer a las ocho.* I left ("from") the party yesterday at eight.
+*Yo me fui de la fiesta ayer a las ocho.* I left ("from") the party yesterday at eight.

 ## Conversación

-AMANDA: Irene, ¿a qué hora llegaste a tu trabajo ayer?
+Amanda: Irene, ¿a qué hora llegaste a tu trabajo ayer?

-IRENE: Llegué a mi trabajo a las nueve de la mañana.
+Irene: Llegué a mi trabajo a las nueve de la mañana.

 A: ¿A qué hora te fuiste de tu trabajo?